-Polarity Guard
+B. Polarity Guard

-- 2.05 Polarity guards should be inserted when authorized by local instructions to prevent reversal of line current in end-to-end signaling. - 2.06 Polarity guards should be inserted in the telephone circuit as shown in Fig. 2 to prevent damage to the surge protector if the set dial has been disconnected, for instance for maintenance reasons, and the set is off-hook and connected to a line
+- 2.05 Polarity guards should be inserted when authorized by local instructions to prevent reversal of line current in end-to-end signaling. - 2.06 Polarity guards should be inserted in the telephone circuit as shown in Fig. 2 to prevent damage to the surge protector if the set dial has been disconnected for maintenance reasons, and the set is off-hook and connected to a line.

-Speakerphone
+C. Speakerphone

 - 2.07 Connections shown for speakerphone are divided into those showing transmission leads (Fig. 3 and 4) and control leads (Fig. 5 and 6). - 2.08 Certain functions are performed in the dial of a speakerphone set that are not required in nonspeakerphone sets.
 In a rotary dial set this involves the second set of off-normal dial contacts terminated on the yellow leads which prevent clicks in the loudspeaker during on-hook dialing.
-In the TOUCH-TONE dial, the s, t contacts connect negative line voltage to the oscillator through the control unit for on-hook dialing and the q, p contacts open to remove the shunt across the level limiting resistor in series with the tip side of the line to the control unit (T1 lead). - when multipling sets wired for speakerphone.
-The T1, R1, IR or P3, IT or P4, LK and AG leads should be disconnected at or as close as possible to the set in those stations not having speakerphone.
-Even though none of the multipled sets have speakerphone the leads involved should be disconnected.
-Failure to do so may result in: - Tip and ring cross through the T1 and R1 leads (Fig. 7) - False operation of an A relay through the AG lead (Fig. 8) - Shorting the receiver input to the control unit, disabling the loudspeaker through the P3 and P4 leads (Fig. 9). - 2.10 Separate speakerphone leads must be supplied between each station and its control unit.
+In the TOUCH-TONE dial, the s, t contacts connect negative line voltage to the oscillator for on-hook dialing and the q, p contacts open to remove the shunt across the level limiting resistor in series with the tip side of the line (T1 lead). - 2.09 Certain wiring precautions must be observed when multipling sets wired for speakerphone.
+The T1, R1, IT or P3, IR or P4, LK and AG leads should be disconnected at or as close as possible to the set in those stations not having speakerphone.
+Even though none of the multipled sets have speakerphone, the leads involved should be disconnected.
+Failure to do so may result in: - Tip and ring cross through the T1 and R1 leads (Fig. 7) - False operation of an A relay through the AG lead (Fig. 8) - Shorting the receive input to the speakerphone unit, disabling the loudspeaker through the P3 and P4 leads (Fig. 9). - Separate speakerphone leads must be supplied to each station.